E-Commerce Sales Tax

 Using Sales Tax Software

 Sales tax software can do all your calculations in seconds, saving valuable time and minimizing unwanted errors.
-It can also handle sales tax reporting, generating and filing reports electronically with the appropriate state authorities.
+It can also handle sales tax reporting and generate and file reports electronically with the appropriate state authorities.

 Ultimately, sales tax software for e-commerce can reduce the administrative burden of sales tax compliance, giving you more time to focus on growing your business.